-The Chamber has taken on the initiative of publishing guidelines on corporate governance in collaboration with SA-Business Iceland and Nasdaq Iceland.
-The fifth edition of the guidelines was issued in June 2015.
+The Chamber has taken on the initiative of publishing guidelines on corporate governance in collaboration with SA Confederation of Icelandic Enterprise and Nasdaq Iceland.
+The sixth edition of the guidelines was issued in February 2021.

 The guidelines' objective is to clarify the roles and responsibilities of board members and company directors.
-By doing so it is made easier for these individuals to manage their duties at the same time as shareholders benefits are strengthened.
-The Chamber has also published guidelines on corporate governance for public companies which was triggered by the state's acquisition of Iceland's three biggest banks.
+By doing so it is made easier for these individuals to manage their duties at the same time as shareholder's benefits are strengthened.
+The Chamber has also published guidelines on corporate governance for public companies, triggered by the state's acquisition of Iceland's three biggest banks.

 Printed copies of the Guidelines can be ordered via email and the price is 2.900 ISK per copy.

-Information regarding matters of Corporate Governance is provided by Agla Eir Vilhjálmsdóttirl, the Chamber’s General Counsel and the Project Manager of the 5th edition of the Corporate Governance Guidelines.
+Information regarding matters of Corporate Governance is provided by Agla Eir Vilhjálmsdóttir, the Chamber’s General Counsel.

 The Iceland Chamber of Commerce is a non-governmental organization based on voluntary participation by companies and individuals conducting business in Iceland.
 Everyone who engages in business, be it small or large in scale, are capable of becoming members of the Chamber.
 The Chamber is therefore a platform for these parties to participate in any type and form of work aimed at reforming and improving their business environment and enhancing prosperity.